wobsoriano/svelte-clerk/apps/docs/index.md

   tagline: Easiest way to add authentication and user management to your Svelte application
   actions:
     - theme: brand
-      text: What is Vue Clerk?
+      text: What is Svelte Clerk?
-      link: /what-is-vue-clerk
+      link: /what-is-svelte-clerk
     - theme: alt
       text: Quickstart
       link: /getting-started